DBMaestroDev/example-ado-pipelines/ad-hoc-workflow.md

 ## 5. Skipping the chain when nothing changed

-If a push touches `ad-hoc/*` but git-diff finds no actual package changes (e.g. a file that matches the path filter but sits outside any package's own folder), the Integration pre-approval stage — and everything that depends on it — is skipped rather than running an approval gate and upgrade chain for nothing:
+If a push touches `ad-hoc/*` but git-diff finds no actual package changes (e.g. a file that matches the path filter but sits outside any package's own folder), both pre-approval stages — and everything that depends on either of them — are skipped rather than running an approval gate and upgrade chain for nothing:

 ```yaml
 condition: and(succeeded(), eq(dependencies.Build.outputs['Build.detectPackages.has_packages'], 'true'))
 ```

+Both `IntegrationPreApproval` and `ProductionPreApproval` carry this exact condition independently — since the two legs no longer depend on each other, Production can't just inherit the check transitively through Integration's stage the way it could when the chain was strictly sequential.

 ### The `dependencies` vs `stageDependencies` gotcha